HabibRh26/demoRep/README.md

 # demoRep
-this is a demo repo
+this is a demo repo.This repo created for prac